-While it may be hard to get your hands on this luxury beef, Holy Grail Steak is the only U.S. beef supplier that has Takamori Drunken Wagyu on the menu and is available for purchase online.
+While it may be hard to get your hands on this luxury beef, Holy Grail Steak is one of few U.S. beef suppliers that has Takamori Drunken Wagyu on the menu and is available for purchase online.
 In fact, we have several different Takamori Drunken Wagyu cuts to choose from, including:

 The Takamori Drunken Wagyu Ribeye is another extraordinarily tender and flavorful cut of beef.
 The ribeye is cut from the rib portion of the cow and has a very large and flavorful marbling of fat.
 The ribeye is considered one of the most delicious cuts of beef available.